geerteltink/dotfiles/README.md

 git clone https://github.com/geerteltink/dotfiles.git ~/.dotfiles cd ~/.dotfiles
 ./install

-# set zsh or bash as default shell
-chsh -s $(which zsh)
-chsh -s $(which bash)
 ```

 This will run `install.sh` in each subfolder and install apps and symlink files to your home directory.

-zsh will be installed with the powerlevel10k theme.
-When starting your terminal it will source all `.zsh` files in each subfolder.

-When running `./install`, it will self update, update the powerlevel10k submodule and even update the system.
+When running `./install`, it will self update and update the system.

+### Local export variables

+Local variables can be added as an export in `~/.bash_env`.

 ### Switching PHP versions